Workshop 5

 Vocabulary:

-· Volvelles: volvelle or wheel chart is a type of slide chart, a paper construction with rotating parts
+· Volvelles: A volvelle or wheel chart is a type of slide chart, a paper construction with rotating parts

 · Natural Science: a branch of science which deals with the physical world, e.g. physics, chemistry, geology, biology.
 The branch of knowledge which deals with the study of the physical world.

-astrolabe is an ancient tool used in solving problems that involve time and the position of the Sun and stars.
+*An astrolabe is an ancient tool used in solving problems that involve time and the position of the Sun and stars.
 Astrolabes can be used in timekeeping, surveying, geography, and astronomy to name a few disciplines.
 One of its most well-known uses is navigation.

 Goals: